-The metal detector search may start either from left or right, and the search shall be completed in methodical fashion, segment by segment along the entire bound.
-The detector search process shall incorporate required overlaps between the sweeps.
+The metal detector search may start either from left or right, and the search shall be completed in a methodical fashion, segment by segment along the entire bound.
+The detector search process shall incorporate the required overlaps between the sweeps.

-e.
 Productivity

 A preferred application of the linear clearance method is section-based, meaning a division of responsibilities between members of the team, aimed at ensuring uninterrupted operation of manual detector operators and maximisation of productivity.
-Linear Clearance Method should be considered efficient if the average clearance rates per a team member, per day are equal to or greater than the Standard MMC Method should it be applied.
+Linear Clearance Method should be considered efficient if the average clearance rates per team member per day are equal to or greater than the Standard MMC Method should it be applied.

-4.2.4 Detector Signal, Isolation & Marking
+4.2.4 Signal isolation and marking